 difficult to blend the dyed area to match the surrounding area.

-done by an occasionally hired professional.
+on what is done occasionally by a hired professional.

-maintain it.
-When you are shopping for carpet or rugs, call a carpet-cleaning
+up in a busy entranceway.
+When you are shopping for carpet or rugs, call

-hold up best in various situations, and will not have the biases some carpet
+which kinds of rugs hold up best in various situations, and wont share

 tips on spot removal.

 of the yarn.
-There are no hard data on the effect
+While no hard data exists on how different frequencies of

-recognize fiber types and the risks of bleeding; they know from experience
+can recognize fiber types and the risks of bleeding; they know from experience

-how much water a carpet can stand; and they have had enough practice
+how much water a carpet can stand; and they work relatively quickly.
+Furthermore,

 On the other hand, if you clean your own carpet, you can avoid the task